BentoOre0/Portfolio/GravSim/README.md

 2. **Keyboard Controls:**
    - **`r`:**
-     - Toggle resizing mode for the new planet.
+     - Toggle resizing mode for the new planet in creation mode.
    - **`g`:**
      - Generate a specified number of random planets.
    - **`e`:**
-     - Clear all planets from the simulation.
+     - Erase all planets from the simulation.
    - **`f`:**
      - Change the maximum size of randomly generated planets.
    - **`d`:**
      - Toggle the drawing mode for quadtree bounds.
    - **`t`:**
      - Change the Barnes-Hut coefficient θ (affects simulation accuracy and speed).
+This determines whether something is "far enough".
    - **`s`:**
      - Spin a specified number of bodies in a galaxy around the mouse position.
    - **`x`:**